meatfighter/nintaco-go-api/README.md

 ### Listeners

-The API starts out as disabled and while disabled only the `Add`/`Remove` listener methods work.
+The API starts out in a disabled state and while disabled only the `Add`/`Remove` listener methods work.
 After adding listeners, a program calls `Run` to activate the API; it signals that everything is setup and the program is ready to receive events.
 Listeners are cached and they rarely need to be removed.
 In the event that the API is temporarily disabled, listeners do not need to be re-added.
 They are automatically removed on program shutdown.
 And most of the API methods that modify internal states do not have the side effect of triggering listeners.
 For example, a program that receives events when a region of CPU memory is updated can modify the same region from the event listener without creating infinite recursion.

 The easiest way for a program to do something once-per-frame is within a `FrameListener`, which is called back immediately after a full frame was rendered, but just before the frame is displayed to the user. `ScanlineListener` works in a similar way, but it is invoked after a specified scanline was rendered. `ScanlineCycleListener` takes that one step further and responds to a specified dot.
 A program can manipulate controller input from a `ControllersListener`, which is called back immediately after the controllers were probed for data, but just before the probed data is exposed to the machine. `AccessPointListener` is triggered by a specified CPU Memory read or write, or instruction execution point and `SpriteZeroListener` is triggered by sprite zero hits.
 Finally, `ActivateListener`, `DeactivateListener`, `StatusListener` and `StopListener` respond to API enabled events, API disabled events, status message events and Stop button events, respectively.